LasseRegin/twitterApiHelper/README.md

 #twitterApiHelper

-> A helper class for using the twitter search API
+A python helper class for using the twitter search API.

 ## Documentation